steimel64/steimel64.github.io/README.md

 ## Masters Research Reviews/Summary
-Below are some sample research reviews which were presented to all members of my lab under the guidance of [ Yuichiro Miyamoto ](http://www.ics.sophia.ac.jp/miyamoto/) as part of my coursework in Information Science Seminar.
+Below are some sample research reviews which were presented to all members of my lab under the guidance of [ Yuichiro Miyamoto, PhD ](http://www.ics.sophia.ac.jp/miyamoto/) as part of my coursework in Information Science Seminar.

 [ **A Few Useful Things to Know About Machine Learning - Pedro Domingos**](https://github.com/steimel64/steimel64.github.io/blob/master/ResearchReviews/AFewUsefulThingstoKnowAboutML.pdf)  - 11/09/2017